rafauel/rafauel/README.md

 In all the projects I developed, I always looked for innovation and safety, I had the opportunity to work with great professionals and different technologies.

 📫 Resident in the city of São Paulo/SP - Brasil

-👨‍👩‍👦 I have a son and a wife.

 💬 Ask me about ...
 <!--